stereoauto/rotelremote/README.md

 PC (pr any other Python-enabled device).

 Recommended setup:
- - the amp is accessed via an IPv4 address, so rour home network's DHCP server should have the amp's MAC address set up to receive a fixed IP address so you don't need to keep changing the address in this tool.
+ - the amp is accessed via an IPv4 address, so your home network's DHCP server should have the amp's MAC address set up to receive a fixed IP address so you don't need to keep changing the address in this tool.
  - See notes below about EU market limitations and recommended power settings in